 Here, I have used V1, V2, V3, V4 to control the first relay module.
 And V5, V6, V7, V8 to control the second relay module.

-Now if want to control more relay modules, then you have to add more button widgets as per the relays number.
+Now if want to control more relay modules, then you have to add more button widgets as per the number of the relays.

-Please refer the tutorial video for configuring the Blynk App.
+Please refer to the tutorial video for configuring the Blynk App.